 October – February Complete the FAFSA.
 We recommend that you use the IRS Data Retrieval Tool (DRT) to guarantee accuracy of income information.
 For priority consideration and maximum funding, the form must be received by the federal processor by February 1.

-February – May Financial Aid Award Notifications will be mailed to incoming new students indicating estimated eligibility for all federal, state and institutional aid including the Direct (Stafford) Subsidized and Unsubsidized Loans.
+November – May Financial Aid Notifications are emailed to incoming new students indicating estimated eligibility for all federal, state and institutional aid including the Direct (Stafford) Subsidized and Unsubsidized Loans.
 You may reduce or deny any of the loans via NEST.
-If a student wishes to decline a grant they must submit this request in writing via mail, e-mail or fax to Financial Aid Office.
-First-time Direct (Stafford) Loan borrowers are required to sign a Master Promissory Note and complete Entrance Counseling online at studentloans.gov.
+If a student wishes to decline a grant they must submit this request in writing via mail, e-mail or fax to the Financial Aid Office.
+First-time Direct (Stafford) Loan borrowers are required to sign a Master Promissory Note and complete Entrance Counseling online at www.studentloans.gov.

-June – Continuing student awards will be posted on NEST accounts after Spring grades are posted and, if selected for verification, your file is complete.
+June – Continuing student awards will be posted on NEST accounts after Spring grades are posted and, if your FAFSA was selected for verification, once your file is complete.

-July –Your e-billing statement will be posted by the Office of Student Accounts and can be viewed on NEST – see The Billing Statement below.
+July – Your e-billing statement will be posted by the Office of Student Accounts and can be viewed on NEST – see Section 9 below.